Applying to UTS

 - process, including equity responsibilities

-- equity issues, such as advise on adjustments for people with disabilities and equal opportunity rights.
+- equity issues, such as advice on adjustments for people with disabilities and equal opportunity rights.

 For further information